TBD9rain/quick_ref/git.md

 ```
 git remote update -p
 ```
-If the remote was updated but after the last communication with local, this command might be useful for further operations.
+If the remote repository was updated after the last communication with local, this command might be useful for further operations.